 Currently BHP, Red Metal Mining and Diatreme Resources are interested in gold, copper, zircon and nickel.
 In response to the National Drilling Programme all have significant exploration leases over large areas of the Nullarbor,

-These mining activities, if they are found to be financially feasible have the potential to cause significant damage to the Nullarbor Karst.
+These mining activities, if they are found to be financially feasible have the potential to cause significant damage to the Nullarbor.

 Mining